-The GE200 Deluxe Drip and Micro Sprinkler Kit with 11 micro sprayers and 20 PC drip emitters can be used in a wide range of layouts to accommodate most garden watering requirements.
+The GE200 Deluxe Drip and Micro Sprinkler Kit can be used in a wide range of layouts to accommodate most garden watering requirements.
 The kit uses micro sprayers with 360°, 180° and 90° spray patterns to provide full flexibility within the installation.
-The micro sprayers used in this kit have no moving parts and distribute the water in a very similar manner to conventional spray heads but with very low flow or with very low application rate.
+The micro sprayers have no moving parts and distribute the water in a very similar manner to conventional spray heads but with very low flow or with very low application rate.
 The drip emitters in the kit can be used to cover additional individual plants within the layout.
-This kit is a complete kit containing all the parts required to install a complete system.
-This kit can be connected into a 3/4" hose garden or faucet/spigot and we highly recommend installing the 25 PSI pressure regulator (included) after the backflow preventer.
+This kit contains all the parts required to install a complete system.
+It can be connected into a 3/4" hose garden or faucet/spigot and we highly recommend installing the 25 PSI pressure regulator (included) after the backflow preventer.
 The pressure regulator is used to lower the incoming pressure of the system to the suggested operating pressure of 25 PSI, which is within the range of recommended pressures for drip irrigation or micro-sprinkler systems.

 Connect to your water source using the backflow preventer, pressure regulator and swivel tubing adapter.

 Lay the poly tubing throughout your landscape.
 Leave the poly tubing out in the sun for a few minutes to make it easier to work with.

 Secure the line using tubing stakes.